evankilli/evankilli.github.io/blogs/report.md

 ## Some quick acknowledgments!

-A special thanks to [Maja Cannavo](https://majacannavo.github.io/) for helping to fix issues in processing the road network for analysis, for [Joe Holler](https://gis4dev.github.io/) in leading us through this course, and Kang et al for making this study so widely available!
+A special thanks to [Maja Cannavo](https://majacannavo.github.io/) for helping to fix issues in processing the road network for analysis, to [Drew An-Pham](https://daptx.github.io/) for some templates for this report, for [Joe Holler](https://gis4dev.github.io/) in leading us through this course, and Kang et al for making this study so widely available!

 ## References
 Kang, J. Y., A. Michels, F. Lyu, Shaohua Wang, N. Agbodo, V. L. Freeman, and Shaowen Wang.
 2020.
 Rapidly measuring spatial accessibility of COVID-19 healthcare resources: a case study of Illinois, USA.
 International Journal of Health Geographics 19 (1):1–17.
 DOI:10.1186/s12942-020-00229-x.